0n1cOn3/YAKB/README.md

 ## 📖 Documentation

-- See comments in `main.sh` for configuration details.
+- See comments in `builder.sh` for configuration details.
 - See `profiles/` for modular device definitions.

 ## 🤝 Contributing